wai-lau/doublecard/README.md

    ABCDEFGH
 ```
 The main loop should keep track of the moves that have been played in order to recycle moves during that stage.

+To run on the school computer for demo purposes:
+1. Download coloroma and copy paste files into the repository directory
+2. cd into the repository directory
+3. Type in: `"C:\Program Files (x86)\Python36-32\python.exe" game.py`